 It’s Oregon Wine Month!
 Be Part of the Celebration

 It’s Oregon Wine Month all May long.
 The program toolkit is full of content you can post on your social feeds—like consumer sweepstakes details—as well as easily customizable assets that let you highlight your business while participating in the statewide celebration of Oregon Wine.
-Details on the #PourItForward campaign, downloadable point of sale graphics and more can be found on the toolkit as well.
+Downloadable point of sale graphics and more can be found on the toolkit as well.

 Share the Oregon Wine Month Trade Education Series (in progress)